pantelis/data-mining/_sources/aiml-common/resources/environment/index.md

 If you do already have AMD or Intel GPUs you _may_ still be able to use them  or simply use Colab.

+#### Example Development Environment

+An example environment is provided [here](https://github.com/pantelis/handson-ml3).
+This is a slightly modified environment based on [this book's repo](https://github.com/ageron/handson-ml3).
+In this environment you can launch the container from VS Code using a single click on the prompt 'Reponen in Container" if you have installed the remote container and docker extension.

 ### Google Colaboratory (recommended)